motdotla/machine-setup/README.md

 # machine-setup

 This is how I setup my machine.
+It is running OS X 10.8.4.

 - [ ] Name your computer.
 I name my machines with the last name of a former US President [+](http://osxdaily.com/2007/02/15/changing-your-macs-computer-name/)
 - [ ] Install Chrome